 Are there any signs of positive change in Iran?

 From the government?
 No… and it is unlikely that there will be any positive change.
-Ahmadinejad believes that he will usher in the 12th Imam (part of the Islamic apocalyptic story) and believes that he will die a martyr.
+Ahmadinejad believes that he will usher in the 12th the person who leads prayers in a mosque. (part of the Islamic apocalyptic story) and believes that he will die a martyr.
 Christians in Iran ask us to pray, because it is unknown what steps he will take to try to ensure this.

 However, there are positive signs of change from the younger generation in Iran.
 Iran has the youngest population in the world; the majority of Iran’s population was born after 1979 (after the Islamic Revolution).
 Most young people do not agree with the current regime and do not have the same hatred towards the West.
 Time changes things; young people will grow and mature and will eventually become leaders, old leaders will eventually pass away.
 The young people could eventually be change agents to help redevelop the government, if a war doesn’t break out beforehand.
 A great deal is unknown, but God knows what lies ahead for His church in Iran.